web3-engineer/Account-Abstraction-with-Zaeon/README.md

 You can now tokenize everything that may exist in our society. the decentralized society concept has taken a improve.

+first of all you will need top understand the AA basics: take a look here and there you go.

 ## Copyright and License